-Description: This course introduces non-native English speakers to basic structures and vocabulary of the English language through the skills of reading, writing, speaking, and listening.
+Description: This course introduces English language learners to basic structures and vocabulary of the English language through the skills of reading, writing, speaking, and listening.
 Students learn strategies in order to advance their reading, listening, and pronunciation skills.
 They expand oral comprehensibility and write complete sentences.

-5720L ESOL Language Arts B
+07_5702_8 ESOL Language Arts B

-7 or 8 Grade: Prerequisite: None
+Grade: 7 or 8 Prerequisite: None